ktchandama/ktchandama/README.md

 I am characterized by a high level of personal initiative, as demonstrated by the various certifications I have earned independently.
 I look forward to bringing this strong willingness to learn and proactive mindset to an apprenticeship as an IT Specialist.

-📔 I've worked on a lot of EXcel and VBA projects, but my favorite [ImpositionDOFK].
-I've pinned others here for you to explore.
+📔 I've worked on many Excel and VBA projects, but my favorite is [ImpositionDOFK](https://github.com/ktchandama/ImpositionDOFK).

-📔 I'm a [Google Africa Developer Scholarship fellow]<br>
+📔 I've also worked on a couple of computer networking projects using Cisco Packet Tracer, and my favorite is [Enterprise Network Topology Design - Cisco Packet Tracer](https://github.com/ktchandama/Enterprise-Network-Design-Multi-Site-Architecture)

 📔 I'm MITx Statistics and Data Science [MicroMasters Credential](https://micromasters.mit.edu/letter/program/3658b48e-ad65-48eb-bf6c-1d1edaa3e103) holder<br>